SoftlySpoken/gStore-UO-opt/README.md

-This repository is the implementation of algorithms described in the paper "Efficient Execution of SPARQL Queries with OPTIONAL and UNION Expressions--A Graph Approach."
+This repository is the implementation of algorithms described in the paper "Efficient Execution of SPARQL Queries with OPTIONAL and UNION Expressions."

 ## Installation and Usage